Does BCLL training provide “official” certification?

 Is there a cancellation policy?

 Yes.
-Cancellations must be made at least 72 hours in advance of the course in order for fees to be refunded.
+Cancellation must be made at least 30 days in advance of the camp in order to receive a refund.
+Deposits are forfeited if cancellation is made after that time.

 No. The events will be held rain or shine.